smartmind-team/thanosql-docs/docs/en/getting_started/paas/workspace/query_manager.md

 #### **Table / View Information**

 The Database Explorer provides information about tables/views within the schema.
-Click the table name to see the following information.
+Click on the table/view name to see the following information.

 ##### Table Schema